-As part of the 2013/14 GMS contract changes, the Department of Health (DH) implemented a number of changes to the QOF effective from 1 April 2013.
+As part of the 2012/13 GMS contract changes, NHS Employers and the General Practitioners Committee (GPC) agreed a number of changes to the QOF effective from 1 April 2012.

 The key changes were:

-- the introduction of 12 new NICE recommended clinical indicators, including one new clinical area for rheumatoid arthritis
+- the introduction of nine new NICE recommended clinical indicators, including two new clinical areas (Atrial Fibrillation, Smoking, PAD and Osteoporosis)

 The detailed QOF guidance is available to download here.

 Quality and productivity indicators